webix-hub/docs/data/datatable/sizing.md

 	]
 });
 ~~~

-{{note
+**Relative Sizing**

-Note that if you set widths for columns and their sum is less than the width of the parent container, you can use the **fillspace** attribute to force some of columns to widen for filling the unused space.
+If you set widths for columns and their sum is less than the width of the parent container, you can use the **fillspace** attribute to force some of columns to widen for filling the unused space.
-}}

 <img src='datatable/fillspace_attribute.png'/>